CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2025-January/content/introduction/installation.md

 ## Installation Help

-If you need assistance with either Python or R, please come to the "set up" hours on August 21st at 9am or August 22nd at 9am.
+If you need assistance with either Python or R, please come to the Installation Clinic on January 8th at at 2pm.